xp44mm/Notebook/RxJSinAction/01 Thinking reactively.md

 });
 ```

-Figure 1.1 A program that invokes two processes synchronously.
-A process in this case can be as simple as a function call, an I/O process, or a network transaction.
-When process 1 runs, it blocks anything else from running.

 A better approach would be to invoke the HTTP call and perform other actions while you're waiting on the response.
 Long-running tasks aren't the only problem; as we said earlier, mouse movement generates a rapid succession of very quick, fine-grained events.
 Waiting to process each of these synchronously will cause the entire application to become unresponsive, whether it's long wait times or handling hundreds of smaller waits quickly.
 So what can you do to handle these types of events in a non-blocking manner?
 Luckily, JavaScript provides callback functions.